pranjalbatra/secure_prog_ecommerce/README.md

 #### We're Using CodeIngiter3 a PHP framework that uses MVC (models,views,controllers) Architecture
 ## INSTALLATION
 #### 1. Clone the github repo, and place the directory in your apache server directory (in htdocs if you'r using XAMPP/any other service , or /var/www/ if running on linux)
-#### 2. Add database.php file to /application/config/ directory as it's included in .gitignore, so it does not get cloned
+#### 2. Add database.php file to /application/config/ directory as it's included in .gitignore, so it does not get cloned, the database file is already added into the folder and if your mysql client got a password for the root account, please add it into database.php, 'password' => 'YOURPASSWORD'.
 #### 3. Import the mysql database sql file in /db/ directory and check your config in database.php (host, port, user and password)

 ## SECURITY FEATURES